 Licenses: South Dakota Game & Fish

-Location - Well we typically start on the HW 14 corridor basing out of De Smet, SD.
+Location - We typically start on the HW 14 corridor basing out of Lake Preston/De Smet, SD.
 The Lake Thompson area is an historical holding area for snow geese in the spring.
-We will almost always be without 75 miles of this central location so you can get an idea for planning your hunt.
+We will almost always be within 75 miles of this central location so you can get an idea for planning your hunt.
 This is small town SD so typically your lodging will be with the mom and pop motels we have built relationships with in the past, not a 5 star accommodation, but also it won’ t break the bank as the pricing is very reasonable.

-Fields – We have a great network of local farmers all over Eastern SD that lets us easily move with the birds.
+Fields - We have a great network of local farmers all over Eastern SD that lets us easily move with the birds.
 We are typically hunting corn fields; in past years these have also been holding sheet water which draws birds to the field.
-The conditions have been muddy so be prepared with waterproof clothing, many hunters simply wear waders to stay dry/clean in the field.
+The conditions can be muddy so be prepared with waterproof clothing, many hunters simply wear waders to stay dry/clean in the field.

-Equipment – Premier Flight uses the best snow goose equipment money can buy.
-We run spreads up to 1,600 decoys from Sillosock, Deadly Decoys, and Bigfoot Decoys.
-We also run high end electronics from Snow Persuader Electronic Goose Calls.
-And then comes the “tricks of the trade”, this includes motion decoys and flagging these weary birds.
-Last but not least is your home in the goose spread, for next spring we are running brand new Hunter Specialties Hitman Blinds to keep you comfortable in the field while snow goose hunting.
+Equipment - Premier Flight uses the best snow goose equipment money can buy.
+We run spreads up to 1,600 decoys from Sillosock, Deadly Decoys, and WhiteRock.
+We also run high end electronics Goose Calls.
+And then comes the "tricks of the trade", this includes motion decoys and flagging these weary birds.
+Last but not least is your home in the goose spread where we use a variety of blinds including layouts, pane/a-frames, and occasionally padded chairs.

 Guides - Our snow goose guides are actually professional guides, not someone looking to make a little extra money in the spring because they have a snow goose spread.
 Our guides do this for a living 2-4 months out of the year starting in Minnesota in the fall and then following the migration in the spring.
 These are professional hunters who know what it takes to make your spring snow goose hunt a success and have you coming back year after year.